CraftAcademy/library-challenge/Userstories.md

-As a visitor
+As a Library owner
-I want to see a list of books of the Library
+I want to see a list of books
-So that i can chose a book of interest
+So that i know what the Library has to offer

-as a visitor
+As a Library owner
-I want to see a list of books (with author and title) available so that i can choose a book to checkout
+I want to see a list of books (with author and title) available so that i know what books can be checked out

-as a visitor
+As a Visitor
 i want to checkout a book for 1month of time so that i know when to return it

-as a visitor
+As a Visitor
 i want to see when unavailable books are planned to be returned so that i know when it's available for me to checkout